-As the Russians were continuing to advance, the children were loaded onto cattle wagons and their caravan headed southwest toward Frankfurt and then toward the Austria, away from the advancing American forces lead by Patton.
-At night they would sleep inside a building, and their Nazi captures would go into buildings where it was warm, while they stayed locked up in the wagons at night.
+As the Russians were continuing to advance, the children were loaded onto cattle wagons.
+Their caravan headed southwest toward Frankfurt and then toward Austria, away from Patton’s advancing American forces.
+They would sleep inside a building at night, and their Nazi captures would go into buildings where it was warm while they stayed locked up in the wagons at night.
 The Three Musketeers huddled for warmth, the coat long gone or taken by some other children who were hopefully using it to survive.

-On April 27th 1945, on the way to Dachau concentration camp the Germans stopped near a village known as MickHausen.
+On April 27, 1945, on the way to the Dachau concentration camp, the Germans stopped near a village known as MickHausen.
 The children were placed in a barn and were guarded by Nazis.
 Earlier in the morning of the 28th of April, The Three Musketeers woke up to deafening silence.
 They could hear birds and the rustling of the wind.
 They did not hear any Nazis.
-They were no where to be found.
+They were nowhere to be found.

 “The Nazis could be outside in the forest with guns waiting for us to run so they can shoot us,” he said.